-- Confirm that there is nothing restricting the airflow to the system.
+- Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapery.
+Open all the registers completely and confirm that they are not obstructed by furniture or drapery.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?